 What are Co-Occurring Disorders?

-A co-occurring disorder is a condition in which a person has a co-existing mental illness and substance use disorder.
-It is commonly defined as the combination of substance use and other mental disorders.
-The other mental disorders could come in any other form such as intellectual disability, eating disorder, personality or trauma-related disorders.
+A co-occurring disorder is a condition in which a person has a co-existing mental health disorder and substance use disorder.
+The other mental health disorders could come in any other form such as intellectual disability, eating disorder, personality disorders, depression, anxiety, or trauma-related disorders.

 About 4 million people struggle with a co-occurring drug or alcohol dependency and mental health disorder.

 Co-occurring disorders are common.
-However, their cases differ in severity, and the severity of each case is likely to change over time.
-The challenge with dual-diagnosis is that the affected tend to experience more severe psychiatric and medical difficulties than those nursing a single disorder.
+However, the severity of each disorder is likely to change over time.
+The challenge with co-occurring disorders is that people tend to experience more psychiatric and medical difficulties than those with a single disorder.
 They may also require a longer period of treatment to address both disorders.

 Co-occurring disorders come in different combinations.
-It could be alcoholism and depression, anxiety disorder and opioid dependence, marijuana and bipolar disorder or meth and social anxiety disorder.
-For most cases of dual disorder, the symptoms and challenges connected to one can degenerate the issues of the other.
+It could look like, for example: alcohol addiction and depression, anxiety disorder and opioid dependence, marijuana addiction and bipolar disorder, or meth addiction and social anxiety disorder.
+For most cases of co-occurring disorder, the symptoms and challenges connected to one can degenerate the issues of the other.

 Call Us Today To Schedule an Assessment